Tap by Wattpad — A new way to experience interactive stories

 to distinguish more interactive stories that integrate video, sound, and more immersive elements, visualizations signal the immersive qualities of the story.
 Turning on sound triggers an audio visualizer to inform and signal users that there is sound

 Story engagement is shown in real time on the cover of each story.
-As a person scrolls, they are able to see the tap count to popular stories increase as the number of people tap through the story. this adds a sense of social interaction and metadata to signal popular content on Tap.
+As a person scrolls, they are able to see the tap count to popular stories increase as the number of people tap through the story.
+This adds social interaction and metadata to signal and seed popular content on Tap.

-Understanding the leading and lagging indicators that our solutions result in are important to be aware of when working through objectives and results, by balancing these variables and working with the data to inform our design decisions.
-When designing experiences for people, questioning our data and offsetting with qualitative insights ensure we are designing for people and not just the business.
-Data scratches the surface as to why people use and engage on Tap.
+Understanding the leading and lagging indicators that our solutions result in are important when working through objectives and results, by balancing these variables and working with data to inform our design decisions.
+When designing experiences for people, questioning our data and offsetting with qualitative insights ensures we are designing for people and not just business goals.

 Designing for the future